Improving customer experience and adapting to new business trends requires Wireless WAN foundation

 The main priority for store and restaurant owners is to improve the customer experience and drive brand loyalty.
 New and evolving IoT technologies, which demand more out of a store’s network connectivity, play a critical role in achieving that goal.
-Laying down the foundation of a reliable in-store network will accelerate the growth of smart stores.
+Laying down the foundation of a reliable in-store network will accelerate the growth of smart stores and retail technology trends.

 Common knowledge at the start of the pandemic was that less contact between employees and customers resulted in lower probability of transmission of the virus.
 Retailers were quick to implement IoT technologies and applications that enable a contactless experience to allow consumers to feel safe at physical locations.
-Examples include QR codes at restaurants to replace menus, self-checkout lanes, and contactless payment.
+Examples of IoT in retail include QR codes at restaurants to replace menus, self-checkout lanes, and contactless payment.

-IoT technology in retail will continue to evolve and play a vital role in day-to-day business.
+IoT technology in retail, enabled by cellular IoT connectivity, will continue to evolve and play a vital role in day-to-day business.
 We will see the implementation of new sensors, devices, and software services to create an efficient and safe work environment.

-POS hardware and software plays an essential role in all types of stores because it gathers your data on sales, inventory, and customers.
-Retail Info Systems (RIS) expects 25% of retailers to adopt a POS and 13% to update both hardware and software by 2022.
-Either implementing or refreshing your POS can assist businesses to make improvements based on the data that is collected.
+POS hardware and software play an essential role in all types of stores because they gather your data on sales, inventory, and customers.
+Retail Info Systems (RIS) expects 40% of retailers to refresh their POS hardware or software in 2022. .
+Either implementing or refreshing your POS can assist businesses in making improvements based on the data that is collected.
 Network uptime and security are essential components to POS because it protects stores from a loss in sales and collection of customer data.

 Retailers understand the value of asset tracking beacons and tags for viewing existing inventory and assets across in-store locations, online shopping, and warehouses.
-36% of retailers view inventory visibility as a top priority in 2021, as it will help show customers which products are in and out of stock in real time.
-Store owners can easily get inventory status in real time and take action to optimize the customer experience.
+42% of retailers view inventory visibility as a top priority in 2022, as it will help show customers which products are in and out of stock in real time.
+By implementing IoT in retail spaces, owners can easily get inventory status in real time and take action to optimize the customer experience.

 Foundation of smart stores